-There are hundreds of ways to get to the point when you have a list of keywords to target.
-And then sort them by the search volume as many SEOs (including me) like to do that.
+There are hundreds of ways to get to the point when you have a list of keywords to target in search engine optimization.
+And then sort them by the search volume and keyword difficulty metric as many SEOs (including me) like to do that.
 Let’s assume that you have it already for a second, shall we?

 If an SEO specialist did a good job, those keywords will be high search volume, drive visibility, traffic, and eventually, will allow to monetize the website.